It’s time you faced it. If you’re having trouble landing a great-fit job, you need to learn how to network.

 Your mission is to use your research to help you define your personal brand around what differentiates your unique value from your competitors, and create your resume, biography, LinkedIn profile, and other career materials.

-Then you’ll network your way into the companies you’ve targeted those job search marketing collaterals towards, whether or not they’ve posted openings for jobs you want.
+Then you’ll network your way into the companies you’ve targeted your job search materials towards, whether or not they’ve posted openings for jobs you want.

 Circumvent the gatekeepers for as long as possible.